 Who I Work With

 Adult relationships stimulate personal development.
 They bring a mix of gratification and frustration that drives personal growth throughout adulthood.
 My responsibility is to facilitate that growth with respect and compassion.

-All psychotherapy should be fundamentally collaborative, especially relational work.
+All psychotherapy should be fundamentally collaborative, and especially relational work.
 We create an alliance to serve the relationship by supporting individual partners’ personal growth.

 Partnerships usually have a mix of common desires or goals, and others that may be gridlocked.
 Gridlocks are hard to tolerate but useful for personal & relational growth.
-Growth comes from tension: partners must be self-validating/caring, and at the same time relationally developing their feelings, thoughts and actions.
+Growth comes from tension.